muliyaraghav/CarND-LaneLines-P1/writeup_template.md

 The output image of this step on the example image "solidWhiteRight.jpg" is as below.

 ####  6. Draw Single Solid Line per lane by filtering, Averaging and Extrapolation
+Ideally, if we set our parameters correctly, the Hough transform should give the lane line.
+But, in reality, its difficult to get solid single line to full extent, when the lane lines are dashed, contains Paint Distortions, Shadows, etc. One particular issue I encountered is how to extrapolate the fragmented lane lines to show continuous lines, since the result from Hough Transfrom is a bunch of segments shown in the left image.
+The desired result is shown in the right.

+A continuous line like Y = a*X + b consists of two things:
+- slope of the line: coefficient “a”
+- intercept of the line: coefficient “b”

+By knowing above two parameters, we can find the top and bottom points on the line, so we can draw them on the image.
+I followed following steps for left line.

+- #Pre-Processing#
+  we start with a bunch of segments from Hough Transform, and calculate slope of each segment: positive slope means the segment  belongs to left line, while negative slope means right line.
+For this, I used polyfit() function from the NumPy package, which is "slope(a), intercept(b) = np.polyfit ( X, Y, 1)" where, The first parameter(X) is the first variable,
+  The second parameter(Y) is the second variable,
+  The third parameter is the degree of polynomial we wish to fit.
+Here for a linear function, we enter 1.

+  Meanwhile, we can find the minimum Y-coordinate of all points on both lines ( “minY” as shown with the dashed red line in the middle of image as below).

+- #Avg.
+Slope#
+starting from a bunch of segments with , we can calculate the slope of each segment.
+Then average value of them is the average slope of this lane line, that is the coefficient “a” in Y = a*X + b.

+- #Avg.
+Position#
+  We can compute the average value of X and Y coordinate of all points in the line, which determines the average position of this lane line.
+Here, using avg. slope “a”, we can easily calculate coefficient “b” using average position (avg_x, avg_y) as: b = avg_y -a*avg_x

+- #Determine Top and Bottom Position#
+  In order to draw lane line on the image, we need to know the start and end points.
+We call them top and bottom points in the image since the line is vertical. top_x = (minY -b)/a (note: minY is the minimum Y value of all points) bottom_x = (maxY -b)/a = (image.shape[0] -b)/a

+ now, we can draw left lane line between points: (top_x, minY) and (bottom_x, maxY).
+In the same way, we can draw the right line for which,  slope has opposite sign.

 ####  7. Overlay the Detected Line Segments / Lines on Original Input Image so as to track the Lane Lines